MOD DESIGN 1

 Drag & drop your tab 1 content here

 Our mission is to teach kids coding and design concepts by creating awesome projects with cutting-edge technology.
 In our most popular online course, kids learn the fundamentals of Java programming by creating their own Mod for version 1.6.4 of Minecraft® (for PC or Mac, sold separately).
 For every item, block or creature they want to add, kids first design the graphics, then they modify real Java code to quickly program their new features.
-Students edit Java templates in order to learn the fundamentals of the language without getting bogged down by typing out of all the lines of code one by one.
+Students edit Java templates in order to learn the fundamentals of the language without getting bogged down typing hundreds of lines of code one by one.
 At the end of the course, they will have their own polished Mod that they created on their own.

 In the process, kids learn the most important concepts of object-oriented computer programming — such as how to instantiate new objects, call methods, define parameters, and run loops — all in the service of adding new features and functionality to their final project.

 Mod Design 1 is a unique opportunity for young students to learn Java in an exciting and meaningful way.
 They will not only come away with an impressive project to share with their friends, but also with a foundational knowledge of object-oriented programming.